cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 ## Step 3: Loading the Azure Cosmos DB NoSQL API container

-It's just a regular Cosmos DB container; no special indexing or required attributes.
+It's just a regular Cosmos DB container; no special indexing or attributes are required.

 #### requirements.txt